LAST UPDATED 2ND DECEMBER 2021

 As well as IM Group and its entities, we often share the personal data with third parties who carry out processing on our behalf pursuant to the terms of an Article 28 agreement.
 Such processing is necessary for IM Group to do their job properly and to service the needs of its customers throughout its various businesses.
 As a generality, such third parties fall into the following main categories:

-- Roadside Assistance Providers (e.g. AA and RAC)
+- Roadside Assistance Providers (e.g., AA, RAC and AWP)

-- Holders of the Vehicle Safety Recall Databases (e.g. SMMT and SIMI)
+- Holders of the Vehicle Safety Recall Databases (e.g., SMMT, SIMI and GI Solutions Group Ltd.)

 - Insurance Companies

 - Accident Management and Repair Service Providers